k-kapp/CycleDating/README.md

 else:
 """
 We could also use real data.
 The file 'test_data.csv' is in the same directory as this script, for example.
-Multiple time series can be imported from the same data file.
+Multiple time series can be imported from the same data file (an example of such a file is shown below this code sample).
 Here, the first time series in the data file is used (hence the zero index).
 """
 series_obj = use_data.make_series_basic("test_data.csv")[0]